THarmse/End_of_Module_Assignment_MySQL_and_API/README.md

    api_to_mysql_ServiceAccount.sql
 2. Execute this script in MySQL Workbench to create the "API" Service Account
 3. Ensure that db.config.js is in line with this script Username/Password, should you opt to change the password [Set Up](#set-up)
+4. Note: Whenever a Stored Procedure is dropped and Recreated, re-execute api_to_mysql_serviceAccount.sql

 ## Run the API
 1. Start the API: